Planning the perfect weekend getaway in Victoria, Australia?

 When it comes to kid-friendly activities, it’s hard to beat the creative mazes, tube slides and treetop canopy walk at the Enchanted Adventure Garden.
 Find your way through the challenging hedge maizes or solve the giant brain teaser puzzles as a family.
 Don’t miss out on the epic Tree Surfing they offer.
 It includes over fifty obstacles, five ziplines and even a giant Tarzan swing.

 Every one should have a tried and tested travel duffel bag.
-This Herschel Novel 42.5L Duffel Bag is clean, simple and features a handy separate compartment for a pair of shoes.
+This The North Face Base Camp Duffel Bag is clean, simple and built to last a lifetime.

 Bass and Flinders Distillery

 Take a gin making masterclass from the folks at Bass and Flinders Distillery to create your own bespoke bottle of gin.
 Learn about its history, gain insight into the distilling process and get hands-on experience by creating a blend from a selection of botanicals.
 As a bonus, Bass & Flinder keep your unique recipe, so you can order more bottles when you inevitably run out.